 Salt River, Cape Town

 We are the proud owners of the first stills to be licensed by the City of Cape Town: Mildred and Maude.
-We’ve now added to our line up with a further pot still, Mouma, and also have a little experimental still which we use for recipe development.
+We’ve now added to our line up with a further pot still, Mouma, and a beautiful new hybrid copper still, Mad Mary.
 The stills are all named after our grandmothers: and are the real hard workers in the Distillery.

 Two large stainless steel pot stills, named after our grandmothers, Mildred and Mouma are the hard workers.
 They not only strip the spirit from the fermented grain – a long day’s work for two old ladies – but they are also used for the ginning runs: when a botanical basket is fitted above the pot, through which the alcohol vapour passes.

-We make the base spirit for our London Dry and Salt River gins using 100% South African grown malted barley.
+Our London Dry and Salt River gins are made using a 100% South African grown grain base spirit.
 The base spirit for our Mediterranean Gin is a smooth Western Cape grape spirit.
 All of our gins are then infused using a range of botanicals including:

 Juniper, an essential ingredient in all gins, currently sourced from Tuscany, where it is harvested from the hillsides once a year, the ripe berries beaten out of the trees.
 While juniper is available in South Africa, most of it doesn’t produce berries with enough essential oils to create great flavour

 Angelica root, another botanical common to most gins, sourced from Europe and responsible for marrying together the flavours of all the other botanicals used

 Coriander, a favourite ingredient among distillers: the oil from the seed is the perfect blend for booze, faintly woody yet dominated by citrus flavours, which perfectly complements the juniper.
 We source our Coriander locally from the Cape

 Citrus, including organic lemon and orange zest from the Cederberg.
 Our peel is hand peeled and hung up to dry in the sun